JVMartin/angel-products/README.md

 ==============
 This is an eCommerce module for the [Angel CMS](https://github.com/JVMartin/angel).

+The module works with Stripe automatically, or you can easily extend it to use other payment gateways.

 Installation
 ------------
 Add the following requirements to your `composer.json` file: